IamZenDevX/E-Learning-Management-System-App/README.md

 ## **Database Structure:**

-The platform will require a relational database to manage User , student, instructor and  Class  .
+The platform will require a relational database to manage User , student, instructor and  Class  .<br>
 Below is a proposed database structure with the key tables.

 ### **Tables**: